engagenie/policies/privacy-policy.md

 ## HOW WE COLLECT USAGE DATA

 Lapsly collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
 We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
 As of the date this policy went into effect, we use Google BigQuery to track anonymous usage across all users.
+We use Google Analytics to track usage of our public website at [https://lapsly.com](https://lapsly.com).
+Google Analytics Privacy Policy can be viewed at [http://www.google.com/intl/en/policies/](http://www.google.com/intl/en/policies/).
+Information on opting out of Google Analytics can be found [here](https://tools.google.com/dlpage/gaoptout?hl=en)

 We store all of our data on Google Cloud Platform.